jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 ```
 Note that this info should correspond to the messages in `dmesg -w` when you plugged your frame grabber.
 Now we can create a `udev` rule to automatically assign the frame grabber to a specific `/dev/video` "device".
 You can write the rules in `/etc/udev/rules.d/90-hauppauge.rules` using sudo privileges, replace the serial numbers with yours, the following example is for a stereo system:
 ```
-SUBSYSTEM=="usb", ATTR{manufacturer}=="Hauppauge", ATTR{serial}=="0011367747", SYMLINK+="video-left"
+SUBSYSTEM=="video4linux", ATTRS{manufacturer}=="Hauppauge", ATTRS{serial}=="0011367747", SYMLINK+="video-left"
-SUBSYSTEM=="usb", ATTR{manufacturer}=="Hauppauge", ATTR{serial}=="0011485772", SYMLINK+="video-right"
+SUBSYSTEM=="video4linux", ATTRS{manufacturer}=="Hauppauge", ATTRS{serial}=="0011485772", SYMLINK+="video-right"
 ```
 Save the file and then do `sudo udevadm control --reload-rules` to apply the rules.
 No need to reboot the computer, just unplug your frame grabber, wait a few seconds, replug it and then do `ls -l /dev/video*` to confirm that the rule worked.
-If this didn't work, this page has some useful info for debugging `udev` rules: https://linuxconfig.org/tutorial-on-how-to-write-basic-udev-rules-in-linux
+If this didn't work, these pages have some useful info for debugging `udev` and `video4linux` rules: https://linuxconfig.org/tutorial-on-how-to-write-basic-udev-rules-in-linux and https://unix.stackexchange.com/questions/424887/udev-rule-to-discern-2-identical-webcams-on-linux

 ## Blackmagic DeckLink Duo frame grabber